FAQs

 Are all faculty Somatic Practitioners?

 Yes.
-All core faculty for LSSI are Somatic Movement Educators and/or Therapists registered with ISMETA.
+All faculty for LSSI are Somatic Movement Educators and/or Therapists registered with ISMETA.

 Is there a formal process of giving feedback on student’s individual needs and experiences during the training?

 Yes.
-There are student feedback forms to be completed for the Foundation Course and for each successive Module.
-These are shared with all core faculty, so that we can consider how best to address comments and suggestions prior to the start of the next module.
+There are student feedback forms to be completed for each Module.
+These are shared with all core faculty, so that we can consider how best to address comments and suggestions before the start of the next module.

 Do I receive a certificate for each of the modules I complete, or only upon the completion of the full program?